Gemmell's Environmental Commitment

 Although this is a more costly way to grow our plants we feel the benefits far outweigh the expense.

 Fibre pots are another way that we try and reduce our impact on the environment.
 All of our veggies are now grown in compostable fibre pots called Eco Grow.
 These pots will break down so you can throw them right into your composter.
 Our 12” Victorian Hanging Baskets are also grown in these fibre pots.
-We love them because not only do they compost but they also we find they don’t dry out as fast and the plants are happy and healthier.
+We love them because not only do they compost but we find they don’t dry out as fast and the plants are happier and healthier.

 In 2010 the Ontario Government banned pesticides and chemicals for home use.
 This movement made it so much easier for us here at Gemmell’s to not only streamline our plant pharmacy section but feel good about selling our customers less harmful products.
 We also have expanded our line of organic fertilizers for those who choose to feed their plants this way.

-Through education and advice we try and encourage our customers to grow healthy plants which are less susceptible to disease and pests.
+Through education and advice, we try and encourage our customers to grow healthy plants which are less susceptible to disease and pests.
 Whether it's your fruit trees, roses, veggies lawn or flowers we want you to have the best success while treading lightly on the environment.

 Buy LocalDid you know all the trees and shrubs you buy here at Gemmell’s are from Ontario or Quebec suppliers?
 We feel strongly about buying nursery stock that is grown in the climate that we live in.
 Nothing comes from BC or Oregon for two reasons; one is we prefer to buy plants grown in our area to ensure hardiness for our customers but another very important factor in making this decision is to reduce trucking distances and therefore reduce our carbon footprint.
 It’s a small choice but many small decisions can make a big impact.

 Birds & BeesPlants that occur naturally in an area are called native or indigenous species.
-Here at Gemmell’s we try not only to grow & carry a variety of native plants but also plants that feed the birds, bees and butterflies.
+Here at Gemmell’s, we try not only to grow & carry a variety of native plants but also plants that feed the birds, bees and butterflies.
 These varieties are often hardier and live longer while supplying food.
 Planting native plants is vital to preserving biodiversity.
-By incorporating native plants to your garden, you become part of a collective effort to nurture and sustain the living landscape for birds and other animals.
+By incorporating native plants into your garden, you become part of a collective effort to nurture and sustain the living landscape for birds and other animals.